mautic/developer-documentation-new/.github/CONTRIBUTING.md

    git cherry-pick a1b2c3d4e5f678901234567890abcdef12345678
    ```

 6. If there are merge conflicts, resolve them before continuing.
-Once you've resolved them, you need to add the file(s) to the stage phase and continue the process:
+Once you've resolved them, you need to add the files to the stage phase and continue the process:

    ```bash
    git add .